mnielsen/finding_scenius/finding_scenius.md

 their great good fortune in being in the right place at the right time.
 Their genius derived from scenius.

+## Is scenius really the _cause_ of genius?

+Its it really defensible to claim that scenius _caused_ Florence's 15th century outbreak of artistic genius.
+Maybe some other causal factor was responsible?

+To see what I mean, consider a case where it _seems_ as though scenius was occurring, but upon closer examination that explanation seems unlikely.
+The example is the project to build the atomic bomb, carried out in the small town of Los Alamos during World War II.
+Living in town at the time were scientific luminaries such Feynman, Fermi, Bethe, and (on occasion) Bohr and von Neumann, many other scientists of Nobel or near-Nobel caliber, as well as many extraordinary engineers and technicians.

+This is a galaxy of talent not unlike Florence in the 15th century.
+But, of course, the environment in Los Alamos did not _create_ such talent.
+Most of the luminaries in town were already exceptionally accomplished before going to Los Alamos.
+Perhaps the environment did make some positive difference to their future accomplishments, but it seems unlikely that it was primarily the environment which caused their future accomplishments.

+By contrast, the great painters of Florence named above were all born in Florence, or in the countryside nearby.
+And so it really was living in Florence during the 15th century which helped _cause_ these people to become better painters.

-## Was Florence just a statistical fluke?
+## Was Florence just at the tail end of the distribution?

-Might there be some way avoid the conclusion that the genius of the Florentines derived from scenius?

-One possibility is that Florence was just a statistical fluke.
-After all, no matter the importance of scenius, some otherwise unremarkable communities will contain an excess of excellent artists, just by the luck of the draw.
-So maybe the reason for Florence's success wasn't scenius, it was luck.
+Another way of countering the scenius hypothesis is to wonder whether ordinary statistics might explain the existence of a town like Florence.
+After all, the world has contained many communities of 100,000 people through history.
+And some of those communities will contain what appears to be an unusually large number of excellent artists, just by the luck of the draw.
+Maybe the reason for Florence's success wasn't scenius, it was luck.
+After all, _some_ community had to have the most great artists, and maybe it just happened to be Florence.

 In the appendix I use a statistical model to test the idea that Florence was just lucky.
 In particular, I test the _genius hypothesis_, the idea that what makes an artist such as Michaelangelo great is some intrinsic property of the artist, not the environment in which he found himself.
-According to this hypothesis, he could have been brought up in another small town of 100,000 and, provided the town had some sort of artistic community, he still would have matured into a great artist.
+According to this hypothesis, Michaelangelo could have been brought up in another small town of 100,000 and, provided the town had some sort of artistic community, he would still have matured into a great artist.

 What I show in the appendix is that it's not possible to account for the creativity we find in Florence, even by the luck of the draw.